-In Part 1 of my blog post, “The Path to Aqua,” I wrote about how we approached the decision to build Aqua by Taskstream, the product that provides a simpler path to more meaningful assessment.
+In Part 1 of my blog post, “The Path to Outcomes Assessment Projects (formerly Aqua),” I wrote about how we approached the decision to build Outcomes Assessment Projects (formerly Aqua) by Taskstream, the product that provides a simpler path to more meaningful assessment.
 In Part 2 here, I’ll try to shed more light on how we worked to make our ideas reality in the product.

 Once we made the decision to support the Multi-State Collaborative (MSC) with a new scoring experience, we challenged ourselves with the question: “How easy can we make this?”
 Our research and our own experience with customers were telling us that to make direct assessment scalable and sustainable, the system had to be remarkably simple for users each time they touched it.

 We got to work prioritizing our requirements (we call them user stories), long-term goals (the things we thought would be useful and cool some day) then zeroed in on the critical pieces we would need to provide a great experience for the scorers from 69 colleges & universities distributed across the country that were each expected to score approximately 75 student assignments in a system they had never used before.